 That said, it is worth noting that there are better VPNs with more features available on the market at a similar (or cheaper) price.
 Thus, while RUS is competitive, it doesn't quite deliver like-for-like with services currently at the top of the VPN industry.

 Surfshark's two-year plan, for example, will set you back just $1.99 a month - and it is a service that has live chat support on its website, and much cleaner with apps with a wider choice of features.

 For those wondering about payments, RUSVPN accepts debit and credit cards, PayPal, and Bitcoin.
 To allow you to test it, the service gives you a 30-day money-back guarantee.

 However, please remember if you consume more than 500MB of data over the course of those 30-days you will not get a refund.
 That is a minimal amount of data, which almost certainly results in the vast majority of people failing to get a refund when they try.
 It really is a shame to see VPN providers pulling these kinds of shady tricks.

-- Custom apps for Windows, Android, and iOS (Mac and Linux users must use a third-party client)
+- Custom apps for Mac, Windows, Android, and iOS (Linux users must use a third-party client)

 - Browser extensions for Chrome and Firefox

 - L2TP and PPTP support for connecting via certain routers

 - Router compatibility

 - Dedicated IPs (available at an extra cost)